-DayTrading.com is the top international guide to online day trading 2019.
-Beginners who are learning how to day trade should read our many tutorials and watch how-to videos to get practical tips.
+DayTrading.com is the top international guide to online day trading in 2021.
+Beginners who are learning how to day trade should read our many tutorials and watch how-to videos to get practical tips for online trading.
 Experienced intraday traders can explore more advanced topics such as automated trading and how to make a living on the financial markets.

 Top 3 Brokers